 Your Next Grocery List of Healthy Carbs

-The term "carbs" has been thrown around loosely.
-However, going without carbohydrates does not necessarily translate into good health.
-Don't forget to take the "good carb list" on your next grocery store visit!
+While "carbs" has been thrown around loosely, going without them does not necessarily translate into good health.
+Don't forget to take this "good carb list" on your next grocery store visit!

 What Foods Are Considered Carbs?